Pursuant to ORS 419B.550 to 419B.558

 - The Department's philosophy is that emancipation should be granted to individuals who have demonstrated an ability to manage their affairs in a mature and responsible manner.

-- Emancipation is a privilege that confirms to the community that this youngster is more responsible and more prepared for living on his/her own than most of their age mates.
+- Emancipation is a privilege that confirms to the community that this youngster is more responsible and more prepared for living on their own than most of their age mates.

 Guidelines on Emancipation